 - laser therapy to burn off the blood vessels that feed the wart

 Salicylic acid is available over the counter.
 You can use it at home.
-Follow the directions on the packaging, and expect to apply the medication for at least twelve weeks.
+Follow the directions on the packaging, and expect to apply the medication for approximately 12 weeks.

-If your wart is deep or if it reoccurs, you may need to see a doctor.
+If your wart is deep or if it returns, you may need to see a doctor.
 Your doctor may combine different treatments, such as cryotherapy with salicylic acid, for more effective results.

-If you suspect you have a plantar wart, you should check in with your doctor.
-It can be hard to tell how much the wart has grown beneath the skin.
-You should definitely see your doctor if the wart is causing you pain or spreading to another location.
+If you suspect you have a plantar wart, you should check in with a doctor, since it can be hard to tell how much the wart has grown beneath the skin.
+You should definitely see a doctor if the wart is causing you pain or spreading to another location.

-If you’ve had your wart cut off, you’ll want to stay off your foot for about a day.
-Keep the area covered with a bandage and avoid putting pressure on the wart site.
+If you’ve had your wart cut off by a doctor, stay off your foot for about a day.
+Keep the area covered with a bandage, and avoid putting pressure on the wart site.

-To prevent a plantar wart, consider the following tips:
+To help prevent a plantar wart, consider the following tips:

 - Always cover your feet in shared community spaces, such as pools, locker rooms, or dorms.

-- Ask your doctor about receiving the HPV vaccine, which may help prevent warts, though more research is needed.
+- If you are under 26 years old, ask your doctor about receiving the HPV vaccine.
+It may help prevent warts, though more research is needed.

 - If you have a wart, change your shoes and socks daily.